johnm3398/Spacecraft-Dynamics-and-Control/README.md

   - **MRP.py**: Functions for Modified Rodrigues Parameters.
   - **PRV.py**: Principal Rotation Vectors and Axis-Angle transformations.

-- **Notebook Env for Testing**
-  A controlled environment with scripts and notebooks for testing the implemented functions, comparing with reference implementations (e.g., AVS Lab codes), and validating numerical accuracy.
+    - **Notebook Env for Testing**: A controlled environment with scripts and notebooks for testing the implemented functions, comparing with reference implementations (e.g., AVS Lab codes), and validating numerical accuracy.

 - **Codes from AVS Lab**
   Reference implementations and legacy codes from the AVS Lab for validation and benchmarking.